Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-1.md

 # }
 ```

-You can immediately see a couple of difference here.
-In the first example, we don't need to type hint the variable as
-its clear that we're creating a `String` from another value.
-That value can be anything so long as there is a `From<T>`
-(in our case an `impl From<&str> for String`) implementation for the type of that value, and String has quite a few
-`From` implementations.

-In the second example, we call `into` on the string slice however, we need to tell Rust "into what", so we use a type
-hint to say we're changing the reference to a string slice into a String.
-As with `From`, there could many types you can
-turn something into, so long as there is an `Into<T>` (in our case, `impl Into<String> for &str`) for that type.

-What's really cool though is you rarely have to implement `Into` yourself.
-You might have realised that the
+What's really cool though is you rarely, if ever, have to implement `Into` yourself.

-functionality of `impl Into<String> for &str` is probably identical to `impl From<&str> for String`, and Rusts
-maintainers realised that too!
+You might have realised that the functionality of `impl Into<String> for &str` is probably identical to `impl From<&str> for String`, and the good folks behind Rust realised that too!

 There is a generic implementation of `Into` that looks like this:

 ```rust,ignore
 impl<T, U> Into<U> for T